caddyserver/website/src/docs/markdown/extending-caddy/placeholders.md

 Importantly, look at the `"body"` field in both `srv0` and `srv1`.

-Since `srv0` used `{$ENV}`, the special environmental variable placeholder with `$`, as it is parsed during Caddyfile parse time.
+Since `srv0` used `{$ENV}`, the special environmental variable replacement with `$` became `example`, as it is parsed during Caddyfile parse time.

-Since `srv1` used `{env.HOST}`, a standard placeholder, it was parsed as a normal string value for "body" field of the respond directive's config.
+Since `srv1` used `{env.HOST}`, a normal placeholder, it was parsed as its own raw string value, `{env.HOST}`

-This means that down the line, the handler plugins will receive both `example` and `{env.Host}` respectively in their configurations.
+This means that down the line, the handler the plugins within `srv0` and `srv1` will receive the raw values `example` and `{env.Host}` respectively in their configurations.

 ## How to Placeholders in your Plugin

 #### Parse the raw Placeholder in your unmarshaler

-Placeholders should be parsed as their raw values when parsing caddyfiles, just like any other string value
+Placeholders should be parsed as their raw values when parsing the Cazddyfile, just like any other string value

 ```go
 func (g *Gizmo) UnmarshalCaddyfile(d *caddyfile.Dispenser) error {